Adhishtanaka/AdsNetwork/Bots/WhatsAppBot/README.md

 - If authentication fails, try deleting the `.wwebjs_auth/` directory and restart the bot
 - Ensure your AgriLanka backend is running and accessible
 - For location names or comment descriptions, replace spaces with underscores (e.g., `Colombo_City`)
+- If ad notifications or boosting don't appear to be working:
+  - Check that the notification target ID is correctly configured
+  - Verify the bot has proper permissions in the target chat/channel
+  - Check server logs for any API connection errors

 ## Notes